sevidmusic/Roady/README.md

 3. Define a GlobalResponse for the HelloWorld App.

-   Note: Responses and GlobalResponses defined in Responses.sh should always use
+   Note: Responses and GlobalResponses defined in `Responses.sh` should always use
          the `"${app_name}"` variable to indicate the `[APP_NAME]`.
-This only applies to calls made to dsh from within an App Package's Responses.sh, always specify the App's actual alphanumeric name when calling dsh from the command line.
+This only applies to calls made to dsh from within an App Package's `Responses.sh`, always specify the App's actual alphanumeric name when calling dsh from the command line.